 The WordPress community provides support for users of all skill levels and backgrounds, including small business owners.
 Getting involved with Meetups, WordCamps, and online resources can help you learn the skills you need to grow your business, and even give back to the platform.

 Need a hosting provider for your WordPress site?
-At xneelo, all of our hosting packages support WordPress.
-Check them out and join the community today!
+At xneelo, we offer Managed WordPress hosting.
+Check it out and join the community today!